 There is plenty of opportunity to argue with others in this day and age.
 From politics to policy, it seems everyone is acquiring an opinion about everything.
 Much of the anger we see today stems from fear.

-We have got to continually remind ourselves when news reports on a virus strain, or a stock market dip, or some other report that paints a picture of impending doom presents itself before us….of who is in control.
+We have to continually remind ourselves when news reports on a virus strain, or a stock market dip, or some other report that paints a picture of impending doom….of who is in control.
+If the Lord is doing the leading, nothing can stand in your way…it takes but just a little faith.

 How do you deal with the stress of this world.
 Where do you go?